Jeb Bradley: Elections

 Bradley successfully ran for re-election as a State Senator during the 2010 election cycle.
 He was unopposed in the September 14 Republican state primary, and faced Democratic candidate Beverly Woods in the November 2 general election.

 Tenure

 After the elections, in which the Republican party regained the majority in the State Senate, Bradley was appointed Senate Majority Leader.

 Bradley's former Congressional aide, Frank Guinta (also a former mayor of Manchester and former state representative), ran as a Republican for Bradley's old Congressional seat.
 Bradley did not endorse his former aide in the primary.
 In mid-August 2010, a month before the primary, Bradley stated that Guinta should consider dropping out of the race if he was unable to explain some possible irregularities in his campaign finance reports.
 Guinta did not drop out of the race and was elected to Congress.

+Bradley has been categorized as anti-choice by NH Choice Tracker, which notes that he "voted to pass a bill that repeals the right of reproductive centers to create protest-free 'buffer zones' outside their clinics," a bill which would greatly impede the ability of members of the public to access reproductive care.
+He also supported the controversial Education Freedom Account program, which since 2021 has funneled nearly $45 million of public funds toward private schools with no oversight.

+In 2024 Bradley fought to radically amend the Senate’s version of HB1163, which would have legalized cannabis and regulated it similarly to alcohol, though he later voted against it anyway.
+His and others’ edits to the bill were widely blamed for the bill’s ultimate failure in the House, a vote which was decried by ACLU Executive Director Devon Chaffee as a sign “that lawmakers are willing to ignore the will of their own constituents and are okay with continuing to needlessly ensnare over a thousand people – disproportionately Black people – in New Hampshire’s criminal justice system every year.”
+Ahead of the Senate vote on the bill, Bradley admitted, “I don’t want to see it get out of the Senate, period.”

 Personal life

 Bradley lives in Wolfeboro.
 He and his former wife Barbara have four children: Jan, Ramona, Urs and Sebastian.
 An avid hiker, Bradley has ascended all of New Hampshire's 48 4,000-foot peaks and is a member of the Appalachian Mountain Club's Four Thousand Footer Club.
 Bradley has completed the GRID which is when every 4,000-foot peak in New Hampshire is ascended in every month of the year.
 He completed the GRID on Mount Madison on January 14, 2015.

 Bradley has a portfolio of stocks and bonds worth over $5 million.
 In October 2006, he said that putting his personal investments in a blind trust may be a "good idea", and that he was going to look into that option.
 The point became moot in January 2007, when he became a private citizen again.